hughmancoder/Automated_Hvf_Grading/README.md

 - [x] change progressor criteria to take in object
 - [x] all functions return progObject
 - [x] recheck criteria according to email in processData

-- [ ] grade trial folder and send results to Nia
+- [x] grade trial folder and send results to Nia

 ### Extensions
 - [ ] get working for 32-2 pdfs
+- [ ] progressor criteria runs only on scans where reliable = True and error = False, add filtering on dataframe to remove invalid scans

 ### intial bug fixes based on user requirements
 - [x] MD% and PSD% in the criteria for abnormal (criteria 3) [Fix psd < 5%]